steinybot/bug-reports/README.md

 # Bug Reports

-This reproduces the bug for TODO.
+This reproduces the bug for https://github.com/scala/bug/issues/12480.

 ## Steps to Reproduce